 Cheap and Fast

-The Bitshares Blockchain itself is built to scale to 100,000 transactions per second with fees as low as fractions of cents and confirmation times sub 3 seconds.
+The Bitshares Blockchain itself is built to scale to 100,000 transactions per second (actually live on blockchain with 3300 tx/s years ago) with fees as low as fractions of cents and confirmation times sub 3 seconds.
 Additionally, the Bitshares Blockchain has been fully functioning for 2+ years and has past its testing stage as a viable Blockchain.
 It is also tangibly more scalable than other public Blockchains currently in terms of throughput.

 While this is not a technical paper regarding proof of work, proof of stake and so on, the fact is that as a remittance provider we need to convey a trustless token of value across the world quickly, in a value pegged to a local fiat and with a predictable fee which is something Bitcoin cannot achieve at this moment.
 As for other altcoins, many are either too immature (no documentation or robust tools/APIs), function the same as Bitcoin (need access to liquidity in local fiats and gateways), do not solve our problems (settlement ledgers have no big benefit as they are still beholden to liquidity pools and gatekeepers) or just plain don't exist yet.